adria-arquimbau/KtTapeBackOffice/ktbo-doc/README.md

 ---
 Admin can:

-0.5 (Actual version)
+0.6 (Actual Version)
 + Check the all orders
 + Check pending orders and be able to mark them as made or pending
 + Remove pending orders
 + Update your user profile

-0.6 (Developing)
 + Add new client account
 + Remove client account

+(next versions)
 + Automatic email to admin and user after Place Order

-(next versions)
 + Update orders
 + Update client account
 + Have access to documentation of interest of the brand.